C++ API

 struct box_t

-A rectangular domain on an integer lattice in DIM dimensions, defined by its low and high corners in index space.
+A rectangular domain on an integer lattice in DIM-dimensional integer space.

 Public Functions